Udemy vs. Teachable for creating online courses

-Teachable, on the other hand, actually helps you grow your student base.
-When a student enrolls in one of your Teachable courses, they give you the student's information.
-Its all saved within the platform and you can export the information at any time.
+Teachable actually helps you grow your student base.
+When a student enrolls in one of your Teachable courses, they save the student's name and email address for you.
+It's all saved within the platform and you can export the information at any time.
 Teachable also integrates with dozens of email providers like ConvertKit, so it's easy to save and organize student contact information.

 6. TECHNICAL REQUIREMENTS

-Teachable doesn’t have an approval process for courses that are hosted on their software platform.
-You are free to use a combination of video, audio, quizzes, images, and text based documents (PDF, Word, Excel) to create your course.
+Teachable doesn’t have an approval process for courses.
+You are free to use a combination of video, audio, quizzes, images, and text based documents (PDF, Word, Excel) to create your course anyway that you like.

 Udemy let’s you insert tracking code for Google Analytics and Google Adwords.
-This is great if you’re trying to figure out conversion rates, see how many people have visited your course, or judge the success of a Google Adwords campaign that you’re running to your course.
-But that’s the extent of the third party integrations that Udemy allows.
+This is great if you’re trying to figure out conversion rates, see how many people have visited your course landing page, or judge the success of a Google Adwords campaign that you’re running to your course.
+But that’s the extent of the integrations that Udemy allows.

 8. USER DIFFICULTY (TECH SKILLS NEEDED)

 Udemy is fairly intuitive to use.
 You pretty much “fill in a blank here” and “upload your video here” and your ready to go.
 They also have a lot of documentation to help you out if you get stuck and a very helpful Facebook group called the “Udemy Studio” where you can ask questions, get feedback on videos and chat with other Udemy instructors.